-- 12.1 The Trustees have appointed a role of Director of Risk, Governance & Compliance to conduct internal audits into the effectiveness of the trusts systems and controls and risk management procedures.
-This role will report their findings to the Audit & Risk Assurance Committee (ARAC). - 12.2 The ARAC is responsible for identifying on a risk basis, with reference to the risk register, the areas to be reviewed each year. - 12.3 The internal scrutiny will focus on: - Evaluating the suitability of, and level of compliance with, financial and other controls - b) Offer advice and insight to the committee on how to address weaknesses in financial and other controls, acting as a catalyst for improvement, but without diluting the executive teams responsibility for day to day running of the trust. - c) Ensuring all categories of risk are being adequately identified, reported and managed.
+- 12.1 The Trustees have appointed an internal audit firm to conduct internal audits into the effectiveness of the trusts systems and controls and risk management procedures.
+This firm will report their findings to the Audit & Risk Assurance Committee (ARAC). - 12.2 The ARAC is responsible for identifying on a risk basis, with reference to the risk register, the areas to be reviewed each year. - 12.3 The internal scrutiny will focus on: - a) Evaluating the suitability of, and level of compliance with, financial and other controls - b) Offer advice and insight to the committee on how to address weaknesses in financial and other controls, acting as a catalyst for improvement, but without diluting the executive teams responsibility for day to day running of the trust. - c) Ensuring all categories of risk are being adequately identified, reported and managed.